iu-parfunc/ecoop24-marmoset-artifact/README.md

 ## For authors claiming a reusable badge

 The implementation of Marmoset is currently under review for inclusion in the main line of the Gibbon project, which is open source.
-The implementation is also available as a part of this artifact and can be obtained on Zenodo.
-The way to build the code is shown in the Dockerfile, and it is identical to the standard instructions to build Gibbon.
+The way to build our code is shown in the Dockerfile, and it is identical to the standard instructions to build Gibbon.
 The benchmarks are available as the part of this artifact.

 ### Structure of the Marmoset implementation